-Order in the court!
-When it comes to public opinion, sadly, attorneys are usually the butt of jokes.
-Real attorneys rebut those claims.
-Attorneys face extreme amounts of stress, endless research, late nights, tragic cases, and high expectations; they might enjoy the hefty salary, but they also like the work itself and winning cases for their clients.
+Attorneys face extreme stress, ongoing research, late nights, tragic cases, and high expectations; they might enjoy the hefty salary, but they also like the work and winning cases for their clients.

 Job descriptions are your first impression, so it's in your best interest to show that you're professional and prepared.
 Often, though, job descriptions are boring, ambiguous, and superficial.
 Some writers pour their efforts into describing the job on the company website but become oddly lax with the ones on job boards.
 (We've seen five different job descriptions for government positions with just the word "help" listed in the requirements.)